eddyluursema/modeltrain/DR4018/DR4018_programming/README.md

 ![screendump in Dutch](./images/SwitchAdress.png)

 * Push the programming button on the DR4018
-* Operate switch 501 once
+* Operate switch 501 once by pushing either red or green
 * The DR4018 now has adress 501

 To store a CV value in the DR4018: